 6. Before sewing check the bobbin case always every time – the lint which inevitably lands up there can disrupt sewing in a really bad way and also build up fast.

 7. Always thread the machine with the pressure foot lever in an up position.

 Step 2 –Cleaning your sewing machine

-Dust and lint is one of the most troublesome problems your sewing machine will have to endure in its whole life.
+Dust and lint are the most troublesome problems your sewing machine will have to endure in its whole life.
 The dust particles and lint from the fabric you sew which sneak inside will fill and clog the insides of your sewing machine.
 They will make the machine over work.

 What are the tools you need for cleaning the machine